 "As we've started putting the pieces of the Easton Technology Leadership Program into place, we've realized even more how visionary Jim's gift was," said Charles Corbett, faculty director of the program and a UCLA Anderson professor of decisions, operations and technology management.
 "The feedback we have received from students and from the many industry leaders who act as mentors or speakers in the program has been encouraging.
 We're delighted that we can continue to build on the strong foundation that Jim helped us lay, and we look forward to continuing to grow the program."

 Easton, who received his bachelor's degree in engineering from UCLA in 1959, is chairman and CEO of Jas.
 D. Easton Inc., a privately owned manufacturer, marketer and distributor of archery and other sports equipment.
 A member of UCLA Anderson's board of visitors since 1988, he has been a generous benefactor to both the UCLA Anderson and the university.
 In recognition of his generosity, he was named one of the founding members of Entrepreneur's Hall at UCLA Anderson in 2005.

-The UCLA Anderson School of Management, established in 1935, is regarded as among the very best business schools in the world.
-UCLA Anderson faculty are ranked No. 1 in "intellectual capital" by Business Week magazine and are renowned for their teaching excellence and research that advances management thinking and practice.
-Each year, the school provides management education to more than 1,600 students enrolled in M.B.A., fully-employed M.B.A., executive M.B.A., fully-employed M.B.A. for Asia Pacific, global executive M.B.A. for the Americas, master of financial engineering, doctoral and executive education programs.
-Combining highly selective admissions, innovative learning programs and a worldwide network of 35,000 alumni, UCLA Anderson develops and prepares global leaders.
+The UCLA Anderson School of Management is among the leading business schools in the world.
+UCLA Anderson faculty members are globally renowned for their teaching excellence and research in advancing management thinking.
+Each year, UCLA Anderson provides a distinctive approach to management education to more than 1,800 students enrolled in its M.B.A., fully-employed M.B.A., executive M.B.A., global executive M.B.A. for Asia Pacific, global executive M.B.A. for the Americas, master of financial engineering, doctoral and executive education programs.
+Combining selective admissions, varied and innovative learning programs, and a worldwide network of 37,000 alumni, UCLA Anderson develops and prepares global leaders.
 (Follow UCLA Anderson on Twitter and on Facebook.)